bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Correct.
 I think that's a really cool part where it's kind of, it feels kind of magical.
-So in order to coordinate with these other participants in a coin join, you would need to give them the public key that you want them to do this ECDH with.
+So in order to coordinate with these other participants in a coinjoin, you would need to give them the public key that you want them to do this ECDH with.
 And as soon as they have that public key, well, they kind of know who you're trying to pay.
 They know what silent payment address it is.
 So the fact that you can, one, blind that public key, have them do an ECDH with it where they don't know what they're actually doing ECDH on, and then also have them give you a proof that they did it correctly for the thing that they didn't even know.